 While I have been far from the perfect husband or father, I have always been a great believer of leading a balanced life.
-I take pride in being a successful entrepreneur as well as being a family man.
-Married to my high school sweetheart for 25 years, together we have raised and home-schooled four remarkable children, ranging in age from 15-23.
+I take pride in being a successful entrepreneur, as well as being a family man.
+Married to my high school sweetheart, together we have raised and home-schooled four remarkable children.

 I realize there are components to living a happy and successful life beyond your family and career, but finding the right balance between these two is where most people struggle.
 I’ve learned first hand, if the proper balance between your family and career is not achieved, every part of your life will likely suffer from the consequences.

 For those of you who are high achievers, it is absolutely critical that you maintain the appropriate balance in your life.
 If you neglect to invest time in your relationships with your spouse and children while in pursuit of your career goals, you will likely regret it during the later years of your life.

 For those of you who are spouses of high achievers, just know that 40 hours a week is a “break even“ in life.
 If you want to have the nice things life can offer and enjoy a better-than-average quality of life, there are sacrifices you must make.
 If you aren’t making these compromises, be careful.
 I have never seen a marriage last when someone’s spouse is holding him or her back.
 Have you?

 My Top 10 Tips to Enjoy a Successful Career, Marriage, and Family Life

 1. Set Your Family and Business Goals—I believe the first step to achieving anything important is to begin by identifying your goals.
 If you have not already done so, pull out a pad of paper and write down your career, marriage, and family goals.

 2. Get Support From Your Spouse—The only way you are going to achieve these goals is with the support of your spouse.
 Just as it would be unwise to think you can build a successful business without the support of your business partner, you won’t build a successful marriage, family life, and career without the support of your spouse.